KCisSICKnasty/SICKnasty-FO4/README.md

 - Download MAIM version: 3.02 from the MAIM Hub Discord here: https://discord.gg/uqZZpqT9Ze (link found in "official-releases" channel)

 	_Drag the zip file into MO2 under "Sorting" separator.
 Enable the mod & plugins._

-	__Before you get huffy over having to join a Discord, they are very useful hubs where you can get direct help from your favorite mod authors.
-You can also leave after.__

-__Other Off-Site Downloads:__
+_Other Off-Site Downloads:_

 - Download Wolfmark's XDI Fix here: https://drive.google.com/file/d/1NHGQkp27EFkPjQdQRwtXCTuCRRXecF0h/view

 	_In MO2, right click "Extended Dialogue Interface" and then click "Open in Explorer".
 Drag the XDI.dll file from the download into the Extended Dialogue Interface folder and let it replace it.

-	__Note: This fix in combination with DankRafft's mod allows us to use Extended Dialogue Interface without the need for individual patches.__
+	_Note: This fix in combination with DankRafft's mod allows us to use Extended Dialogue Interface without the need for individual patches._

 - Download Combat Drones here: https://storage.icestormng-mods.de/s/EGmEbj6mZ2EK3tY?path=%2F1.1%2FRelease

 	_Drag the zip file into MO2 under "Companions" separator.
 Enable the mod & plugin._

 __NOTE: For each off-site download, rename their files to include "[No Delete]" in front of their names.
 This will prevent Wabbajack from deleting them when you update the list.__

-__NOTE: Wabbajack can be very finnicky with these offsite downloads.
-I've had users report Companion Ivy already being included and also that it isn't.
-If you already have Ivy, you don't need to download it again.
-Same goes for anything else.
-If you don't, and Wabbajack is being a jerk about it, then just skip and do it manually in the end. (:__

 __Launching Fallout 4:__